psrenergy/PSRIO-scripts/docs/expressions.md

 ## Binary Expressions

 PSRIO provides binary operators which can change attributes (stages, blocks, scenarios, and agents) depending on inputs.
-The first table presents the addition, subtraction, multiplication, division, and power arithmetic operators.
+The first table presents the supported arithmetic operators.

 |          Operator         |          Syntax         |
 |:--------------------------|:------------------------|